 As an Amazon Associate, I earn from qualifying purchases.

 Do you love beets but don’t have the time to properly prepare them during the week?
-Creating your own freezer stash of ready to cook frozen beets is an edible insurance policy for fast and healthy side dishes.
+Creating your own freezer stash of ready to cook frozen beets is an edible insurance policy for fast and tasty side dishes.

-Absolutely!
-This hardy root vegetable is a great candidate for the freezer.
-When properly prepared, frozen beets can be stored in the freezer for 9-12 months.
 If you’re out of freezer space and are looking for a shelf-stable way to preserve beets, check out this tutorial on How to Can Beets.

 Do You Have to Cook Beets Before Freezing Them?